facundobatista/flagsy/README.md

     - side B: same generic background, with all the rest of the info; need a design here (ToDo)

 - Tools/steps for putting everything together

+### Steps

+1. Run `get_countries_data`, will leave a json with some data for all countries

+2. Run `fill_country_data', which will improve each item in that json with more data from each country page